Washington senators urge White House to give panel’s chosen judges a chance

 “On Wednesday I talked to White House Counsel Don McGahn about the urgent need to fill the vacancies on the U.S. District Court for the Western District of Washington, as well the importance and strong history of our state’s bipartisan judicial selection process,” Sen. Patty Murray said in a news release Friday.

-Three U.S. District judges for Western Washington — Robert Lasnik, Marsha Pechman and James Robart — took senior status last year, a form of semiretirement for the lifetime appointees that creates a vacancy.
+Three U.S. district judges for Western Washington — Robert Lasnik, Marsha Pechman and James Robart — took senior status last year, a form of semiretirement for the lifetime appointees that created vacancies.

-A judicial-selection committee set up in 2015 by Murray and Sen. Maria Cantwell, as well as Republican U.S. Rep. Dave Reichert, selected five nominees: King County Superior Court judges Beth Andrus and Roger Rogoff; assistant U.S. attorneys Tessa Gorman and Michael Diaz; and Kathleen O’Sullivan, a partner at the Seattle law firm Perkins Coie.
+A judicial-selection committee set up in 2015 by Murray and Sen. Maria Cantwell, as well as Republican U.S. Rep. Dave Reichert, selected five people: King County Superior Court judges Beth Andrus and Roger Rogoff; assistant U.S. attorneys Tessa Gorman and Michael Diaz; and Kathleen O’Sullivan, a partner at the Seattle law firm Perkins Coie.

 Most Read Stories